We’re a community that helps you learn to code, then get experience by contributing to open source projects used by nonprofits.

 If you add up all the people who use our learning platform, read our Medium publication, watch our YouTube channel, and post on our forum, each month we help millions of people learn about coding and technology.

 Yes.
 Our cryptographically signed wallet details are here.

-Each certificate takes around 400 hours of dedicated learning.
+Each certification takes around 300 hours of dedicated learning.
 Some people may take longer.
-These certificates are completely self-paced, so take as long as you need.
+These certifications are completely self-paced, so take as long as you need.

 No. A lot of coding bootcamps use freeCodeCamp as part of their curriculum, though.

 No. Please don’t drop out of college just to pursue freeCodeCamp.
 You can pursue both concurrently.
 Even though you don’t need a 4-year degree to work as a software developer, it still helps a lot.

 We’ve put a lot of thought into how we introduce concepts.
 But you’re free to jump around.

 As long as your code is publicly viewable somewhere on the internet, and you have a live demo, you can use whatever tools you want.